Platonic solids, Archimedean solids and semi-equivelar maps on the sphere: Classification of vertex-types of semi-equivelar maps on

 A face in a map of the form $u_1\mbox{-}u_2\mbox{-}\cdots\mbox{-}u_n\mbox{-}u_1$ is also denoted by $u_1u_2\cdots u_n$.
 The faces with 3, 4, \dots, 10 vertices are called {\em triangle}, {\em square}, \dots, {\em decagon} respectively.

-If $X$ is the boundary of a Platonic solid, an Archimedean solid, a regular prism or an antiprism then the vertex-type of $X$ is one of the cycle tuple of the following set.
+If $X$ is the boundary of a Platonic solid, an Archimedean solid, the pseudorhombicuboctahedron, a regular prism or an antiprism then the vertex-type of $X$ is one of the cycle tuples of the following set.